theRookieCoder/macALR/README.md

 # macALR
-macALR is a tool that assembles (using nasm), links and runs (hence ALR) x86-64 assembly files for macs specifically.
+macALR is a script that uses 'nasm' to assemble, 'ld' to link and './' to run (hence the ALR)
+It accepts x86-64 assembly files written for macs specifically (hence the mac).
 This program runs as a terminal command and uses python.
-For installation instructions, read the INSTALLATION.md file For more information on usage, run 'macALR -h' in terminal after installation
+For installation instructions, read the INSTALLATION.md file For more information on usage, type 'macALR -h' in the terminal after installation